Florida Train Accident Attorneys

 - Distracted or drowsy conductors: Just like drivers of cars, train engineers can become dangerous if they allow themselves to look at their phones or do not get the rest they need before beginning their shifts.
 Recent years have seen several disastrous train accidents caused by engineers falling asleep at the controls or glancing down at their phones at the wrong moment and failing to notice critical signage or signal lights.
 In an action for damages, evidence of the driver’s drowsiness or distraction, as potentially captured in security footage, can provide valuable evidence in support of a negligence claim.

-Skilled and Compassionate Legal Help After a Florida Train Accident
+Skilled and Compassionate Legal Help From a Florida Train Accident Attorney

 Florida train accidents can cause serious bodily harm such as broken bones, traumatic brain injuries, spinal damage, lacerations, and ligament injuries.
 If you’ve been hurt in a train accident, you need the help of a seasoned attorney who will fight until justice is done in your case.